mr-v/mr-v.github.io/_posts/2015-09-23-migrating-to-swift-2.md

 ### NS_OPTION updates

 Foundation's `NS_OPTION` representation in Swift changed from `RawOptionSetType` to `OptionSetType`.
-Options are now passed as array of values, instead of using `|` binary operator of C heritage.
+It impements `ArrayLiteralConvertible` protocol, so options can be nicely passed using array literal, instead of using `|` binary operator of C heritage.

 ```swift
 // 1.2